 BA (Hons) - Wildlife Media

-Unleash your passion for wildlife and media storytelling by transforming them into impactful messages that ignite, inspire, and influence others.
-Explore the fascinating world of wildlife biodiversity, habitat, and behaviour, while diving into the theory and practice of film and photography.
+Unleash your passion for wildlife and media storytelling by transforming them into impactful messages that inspire and influence others.
+Explore the fascinating world of wildlife biodiversity, habitat, and behaviour, while diving into the theory and practice of documentary filmmaking and wildlife photography.

-Cumbria is renowned for its diverse landscapes and biodiversity, offering an extensive range of habitats for numerous species including otters, deer, birds and endangered species such as red squirrels and voles.
-As you study within a World Heritage Site, also near the English Lake District, you will get plenty of opportunities to immerse yourself in hands-on practical experiences through field trips and visits that will enhance your studies.
+Cumbria is renowned for its diverse landscapes and rich biodiversity, offering a variety of habitats that support numerous species.
+These include mammals such as otters and deer; birds like kingfishers, bitterns, egrets, and ospreys; and endangered species such as curlews, red squirrels, and pine martens.
+As you study within a UNESCO World Heritage Site, also near the English Lake District, your studies will be enhanced by hands-on practical experiences through field trips and visits to Areas of Natural Beauty (AONB) and Sites of Special Scientific Interest (SSSI).

-Our strong partnerships with notable wildlife organisations will allow you to collaborate and network with leading industry practitioners and groups, such as Cumbria Wildlife Trust, RSPB, WWT, AONB and others.
+Our partnerships with notable wildlife organisations will allow you to collaborate and network with leading industry groups, such as Cumbria Biodiversity Data Centre, Cumbria Wildlife Trust, Lake District National Park Authority (LDNPA), RSPB, Wildfowl and Wetland Trust (WWT), and The Royal Television Society.

 You’ll be encouraged to embrace challenges, push boundaries, and embark on a journey of self-discovery within a supportive creative environment.
-You’ll produce experimental films; curate captivating photography exhibitions; produce thought-provoking documentaries and take the lead planning your own expedition.
-You’ll develop confidence and build a versatile skill set that aligns with your interests, paving the way for a successful future career.
+You’ll produce experimental films, curate captivating photography exhibitions, produce thought-provoking documentaries, and take the lead planning your own expedition.

 Course Overview